1 Introduction and overview

 whether there is existing NICE-accredited guidance on which to base a quality standard that encompasses the whole of the topic

 A topic selection oversight group at NICE considers topics for guideline development, taking these factors into account.
-NICE then discusses topics identified in this way with NHS England, the Department of Health and Public Health England, and a prioritised list is agreed by these 3 bodies.
+NICE then discusses topics identified in this way with NHS England, the Department of Health and Social Care, and Public Health England, and a prioritised list is agreed by these 3 bodies.

 Topics are then formally referred to NICE and scheduled into NICE's guideline development plans.

-NICE develops guidelines according to the same core principles we use for all our guidance:
+NICE develops guidelines according to the following core principles:

 Guidance is based on the best available evidence of what works, and what it costs.

-All our Committees include at least 2 lay members (people with personal experience of using health or care services, or from a community affected by the guideline).
+All our committees include at least 2 lay members (people with personal experience of using health or care services, including carers, or from a community affected by the guideline).

 Regular consultation allows organisations and individuals to comment on our recommendations.

-Once published, all NICE guidance is regularly checked, and updated in light of new evidence if necessary.
+Once published, all NICE guidance is regularly checked, and updated in the light of new evidence or intelligence if necessary.

 We are committed to advancing equality of opportunity and ensuring that the social value judgements we make reflect the values of society.